 10 best mattress toppers for a comfortable and well supported sleep

-Whether it’s a memory foam or a thin, cooling design, brands like Emma and Simba have the solutions you need for a better night’s rest
+Memory foam or a thin, cooling design – these brands have the solution for a good night’s rest

 If you want to spruce up your mattress, a topper could be just the solution.
-Mattress toppers can be useful for other reasons too – to warm up your bed or cool it down or protect it from stains and bacteria.

-Or perhaps you want one to make your sofa bed comfier for guests.
+Mattress toppers can be useful for a host of other reasons – to warm up your bed or cool it down, to protect it from stains and bacteria, or perhaps you want one to make your sofa bed comfier for guests.

-Whatever the reason, you’ll almost certainly be surprised what a difference a topper can make not only to the comfort levels but quality of sleep and in some cases the reduction of aches and pains.
+Whatever the reason, you’ll almost certainly be surprised what a difference a topper can make, not only to the comfort levels, but quality of sleep and in some cases the reduction of aches and pains.

 When buying one, you’ll need to think about the thickness, type of filling and how much you’re prepared to fork out.
 Some provide a skinny layer of softness; others a 10cm wedge – almost a new mattress in itself.

 If you’re after an additional layer of cosiness, a natural feather or synthetic fill should do the trick, while memory foam offers a whole new world of support.